nrbrt/node-red-contrib-t2abv/readme.md

 A couple of nodes that produce distillation related numbers based on temperature and atmospheric pressure.
-It is based on an Arduino Library TtoABV by Edwin Croissant.
+The ABV calculations are based on an Arduino Library TtoABV by Edwin Croissant.